pb2323/BugBridge/README.md

 4. **Monitors** Jira ticket status and resolution
 5. **Notifies** customers when their issues are resolved
 6. **Reports** daily summaries and analytics
+7. **Visualizes** data through an intuitive and interactive web dashboard

 ### Key Features